Keeping it sparse: Computing Persistent Homology revisited: Experiments

-\section{Experiments.}
+\section{Experiments}

 We have implemented our new algorithmic variants (\define{swap}, \define{retrospective}, and \define{mix}) as an extension of the publicly available \phat library~\cite{phat_paper}.
 We also implemented the exhaustive reduction for comparison.
-All our algorithms are implemented such that they can be combined with any of the data structures provided by \phat (which required minor extensions of the interface), and will be added to the library upon publication.
-We provide our extension in anonymized form for the purpose of peer reviewing.\footnote{\url{https://www.amazon.de/clouddrive/share/vtMDtFlf8R5VuDpKlPybE8AFshPM2nyrYb75UIni7uB}}
+All our algorithms are implemented such that they can be combined with any of the data structures provided by \phat (which required minor extensions of the interface), and are included in version 1.7 of the library.
+Moreover, we included a branch called \texttt{keeping\_it\_sparse\_experiments} that contains further modifications and test scripts required to reproduce the experiments of this section.
+Finally, the datasets that were used in our experiments together with the required scripts to produce them are available in a public repository~\cite{repo}.

 We address three questions in our experimental evaluation: \begin{itemize} \itemsep0em \item To what extent do our novel approaches really sparsify the reduced boundary matrix, and does this sparsification lead to a reduction in the number of matrix operations performed? \item What are the most appropriate data structures to represent columns for our novel approaches? \item How do the best combinations perform in comparison with the default options of \phat? \end{itemize}